-is of large dimensions, and the figures which make up its fanciful device were evidently impressed separately in the sand from the same models.
-According to tradition, this curious article was cast at a furnace on the estate.
-Mr. Brooke's etching represents two other "backs" of this century.
-The first, much mutilated, has the royal arms, supported by a dragon and a greyhound, with the initials E. R., probably for Edward VI.
+To return to the archaeology of our subject: the eastern division of Sussex still abounds with specimens of the workmanship of the sixteenth century, particularly andirons and chimney-backs.
+Some of these are decorated with fanciful devices, and others with armorial bearings.
+The royal arms and badges are of the most usual occurrence.
+A chimney-back at Riverhall, in the parish of Wadhurst, exhibits one of the former class.
+It probably belongs to the early part of this century.
+Besides the royal arms - France and England quarterly, with supporters - and the Tudor badge of the rose and crown four times repeated, it exhibits a crowned shield, charged with the initials E.H., probably those of the original proprietor, and ten human figures, with monkey or dog-like heads (perhaps intended for 'mummers'), and two swords.
+The back is of large dimensions, and the figures which make up its fanciful device were evidently impressed separately in the sand from the same models.
+According to tradition, 188 this curious article was cast at a furnace on the estate.
+Mr Brooke's etching represents two other "backs" of this century.
+The first, much mutilated, has the royal arms, supported by a dragon and a greyhound, with the initials E.R., probably for Edward VI.
 The side ornaments are a dragon's head, the rose-en-soleil and the double rose.
-The orthography of the royal motto, DV ET MOVN DR-, and of that of the garter, HONY SOYT QVE MAL Y PAVNC, bespeak it the work of an unlettered artisan, and the inscription beneath the shield exhibits the name of the founder, In Suistr-By John Haws (or Hawo-, perhaps intended for Haworth, but incomplete for want of room).
-The second back on this plate has the badge and supporters of Queen Elizabeth, and the legend-
+The orthography of the royal motto, DV ET MOVN DR-, and that of the garter, HONY SOYT QVE MAL Y PAVNC, bespeak it the work of an unlettered artisan, and the inscription beneath the shield exhibits the name of the founder, IN SUSSEX-BY JOHN HAWS (or Hawo-, perhaps intended for Haworth, but incomplete for want of room).
+The second back has the badge and supporters of Queen Elizabeth, and the legend -

-"THOMAS VNSTEAD, ISFILD, AND DINIS HIS WIF, ANO DOMINO, 1582."
+"THOMAS VNSTEAD, ISFILD, AND DINIS HIS WIF, ANO DOMINO, 1582"

 Many of the andirons of this period have the arms of the families for whom they were cast embossed upon their shields.
-Fig. 13, from a sketch by Mr. C. Howard Ellis, is in the possession of Mr. Marchant, of Hurstperpoint.
+One is in the possession of Mr Marchant of Hurstpierpoint.
 It was brought from Slaugham Place, the seat of the Coverts, whose arms and a quartering appear upon it, with the date 1583, and the initials of Walter Covert.
-It will be observed that this specimen has nothing of the "Gothic," or medieval character of the earlier examples.
+It will be observed that this specimen has nothing of the "Gothic" or medieval character of the earlier examples.
 The founders uniformly imitated the architectural details of their respective eras.

-Fig. 14, from a sketch by Mr. William Figg, is at Rowfant, in the parish of Worth.
+Another is at Rowfant, in the parish of Worth.
 The date is 1591.
-The arms are those of the family of Ashburnham, and the ornament upon the pillar is a rude attempt at their punning crest-an ash-tree springing from a ducal coronet.
+The arms are those of the family of Ashburnham and the ornament upon the pillar is a rude attempt at their punning crest - an ash tree springing from a ducal coronet.
 This is doubtless a production of the Ashburnham furnace.
-Fig. 15 is a mutilated andiron at the Crow and Gate public house, near Crowborough, and is ornamented with emblems of the smith or farrier's occupation displayed upon the shield.
+There is a mutilated andiron at the Crow and Gate public house, near Crowborough, and is ornamented with emblems of the smith or farrier's occupation displayed upon the shield.